programminghistorian/jekyll/editor-guidelines.md

 Thank you for editing a lesson for the *Programming Historian*.
 We are extremely grateful for your efforts.
 This guide is meant to ensure that all authors, editors, and reviewers receive a consistent and fair experience with the *Programming Historian*.
 If you have any questions about anything in these guidelines, please email one of the other editors or post a question on our [Github issues](https://github.com/programminghistorian/jekyll/issues).
 Do the same if you think these guidelines need improvement or updating.

 We always encourage prospective authors to pitch their ideas before they start writing.
 We do not act as gatekeepers in the same way as a traditional journal.
 If a piece is not suitable for the *Programming Historian* our job is to tell an author before they have written a full tutorial.
 We hope this saves everyone time and energy.
 Once we have spoken to an author and encouraged their idea, our aim is always to support authors until the piece is publishable.
 Our goal is to help them reach that stage as efficiently as possible with clear guidance.
-You may find it helpful to familiarise yourself with our [instructions for authors](http://programminghistorian.org/new-lesson-workflow)
+You may find it helpful to familiarise yourself with our [instructions for authors](http://programminghistorian.org/new-lesson-workflow).

 ### Safe Spaces

 The *Programming Historian* is committed to providing a safe space for the exchange of ideas, where everyone can share without fear of harassment or abuse.
 The editor plays a fundamental role in ensuring that space endures.
 Your job includes enforcing our anti-harassment policy at all times.
-If you need help please ask one of the other editors.
+If you need help please ask one of the other editors or PH ombudspeople Ian Milligan or Amanda Visconti.
 You can read more about our [commitment to safe spaces](http://programminghistorian.org/posts/PH-commitment-to-diversity) on the project blog.

 ### Anti-Harassment Policy

 This is a statement of the *Programming Historian's* principles and sets expectations for the tone and style of all correspondence between reviewers, authors, editors, and contributors to our public forums.

 The *Programming Historian* is dedicated to providing an open scholarly environment that offers community participants the freedom to thoroughly scrutize ideas, to ask questions, make suggestions, or to requests for clarification, but also provides a harassment-free space for all contributors to the project, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age or religion, or technical experience.
 We do not tolerate harassment or ad hominem attacks of community participants in any form.
 Participants violating these rules may be expelled from the community at the discretion of the editorial board.
-If anyone witnesses or feels they have been the victim of the above described activity, please contact our ombudsperson (Ian Milligan or Amanda Visconti - http://programminghistorian.org/project-team).
+If anyone witnesses or feels they have been the victim of the above described activity, please contact our ombudspeople (Ian Milligan or Amanda Visconti - http://programminghistorian.org/project-team).
 Thank you for helping us to create a safe space.

 ### Open Peer Review